jstrassmayr/databricks_js_102/DLT - How, when, pros n cons.md

-Suggestion from Databricks
+# Suggestions from Databricks
 - Use DLT Streaming ables only for Bronze layer
 -

-_Pros and Cons of DLT_
+# Pros and Cons of DLT
-Advantages
+**Advantages**
-# Automatic dependency resolution of tasks/notebooks in pipeline orchestration.
+- Automatic dependency resolution of tasks/notebooks in pipeline orchestration.
 This reduces the complexity of pipeline creation and maintenance.
-# Incremental Data Processing: DLT supports incremental processing, which is resource-efficient as only new or changed data is processed (see Checkpoints).
+- Incremental Data Processing: DLT supports incremental processing, which is resource-efficient as only new or changed data is processed (see Checkpoints).
-# Data Quality and Validation: With "Expectations," users can define validation rules to ensure data integrity.
+- Data Quality and Validation: With "Expectations," users can define validation rules to ensure data integrity.
 Invalid data is quarantined, enabling a more reliable data flow and reducing the likelihood of bad data impacting downstream processes.

-Disadvantages
+**Disadvantages**
-# Execution of DLT code is not fully possible while developing
+- Execution of DLT code is not fully possible while developing
-# The DLT-engine: It is hard to know what is going on under the DLT-hood e.g. to know when a full recompute is done or not.
+- The DLT-engine: It is hard to know what is going on under the DLT-hood e.g. to know when a full recompute is done or not.
-# Vendor Lock-In: DLT is optimized for the Databricks ecosystem.
+- Vendor Lock-In: DLT is optimized for the Databricks ecosystem.
 Migrating to another platform could be complex.

 _Disadvantages/Limitations of DLT tables aka.
 Materialized views_
-# Identity columns
+- Identity columns
-# now() and "system"-datetime columns
+- now() and "system"-datetime columns
-# When will work incrementally, when will it do a full recompute?
+- When will work incrementally, when will it do a full recompute?
-# What if I want to change the logic of my code? -> Recompute?
+- What if I want to change the logic of my code? -> Recompute?
-# Full recomputes will increase costs significantly when working on big tables
+- Full recomputes will increase costs significantly when working on big tables
-#